willy-wagtail/raspberrypi-pihole/README.md

 https://github.com/arendst/Tasmota/issues/7770

-This seems to be working for now: https://github.com/arendst/Tasmota/issues/7770#issuecomment-660685751
+Not fully solved.
+This seems to be work for a while but is still not 100% stable: https://github.com/arendst/Tasmota/issues/7770#issuecomment-660685751

 <a name="homeassistant"></a>
 # Home Assistant